ceanota/jsnetbridge/NuGet.Packager/readme.txt

 	 IF EXIST "$(ProjectDir)\Generators\Diphap.JsNetBridge\Diphap.JsNetBridge.Generator.exe" "$(ProjectDir)\Generators\Diphap.JsNetBridge\Diphap.JsNetBridge.Generator.exe" "{ dll_asp:'$(TargetPath)' }"

-7- Build your ASP.NET application to generate the content of this script '/Scripts/Diphap.JsNetBridge/Diphap.JsNetBridge.js'
+7- Build your ASP.NET application to generate the content of these scripts '/Scripts/Diphap.JsNetBridge/Diphap.JsNetBridge.d.ts' and '/Scripts/Diphap.JsNetBridge/Diphap.JsNetBridge.js'

 8- In the Output Window of Visual Studio, you can check the logs: